 Bedlam Brothers String Band

-The nucleus of the band formed when they were just a few years out of college, in the early 70’s.
-They met quite by accident, living in the same neighborhood, and not knowing it.
-It all started by getting together to play music on Sunday mornings at each other’s houses.
-Old Time Music seemed to take preference over most other acoustic folk music forms.
-Old Time is the music that came before Bluegrass.
-It’s a blend of influences, most notably traditional tunes, born out of slavery, played by African American string bands, whose tunes were soon being played by white Southern musicians.
-Even the banjo, a staple of Old Time and Bluegrass music, is a direct descendant of several African instruments, including the Banjar and the Akonting.
-The other major component is the wealth of Irish, English, and Scottish fiddle tunes that came over with people who settled in the American rural South and Appalachia.
-Add to that all the singing traditions that came with these groups and you’ve got a wonderful and inspiring mix.
+It all started by getting together to play music on Sunday mornings at each other’s houses, where they focused on old-timey music over other acoustic-folk forms.
+The genre, which existed long before bluegrass, is a blend of influences (most notably traditional tunes) born out of slavery and played by African-American string bands before being adopted by white musicians in the American South.
+Even the banjo, a staple of old-timey and bluegrass music, is a direct descendant of several African instruments, among them the banjar and the akonting.
+The other major component is the wealth of Irish, English and Scottish fiddle tunes that came over with people who settled in the American rural South and Appalachia.
+Add to that the singing traditions that came with those immigrant groups and you’ve got a wonderful, inspiring mix.